-Policy 33 All roadways, including sidewalks, will be protected as below-grade utility corridors for the distribution of steam, hot water, electricity, natural gas, communications, water and future technologies and the collection of sewage and stormwater.
-New or replacement utility and infrastructure works must be located in these corridors.
+Policy 33 All roadways, including sidewalks and pathways, will be protected as belowgrade utility corridors for the future distribution of energy, hot water, electricity, natural gas, communications, potable water and future technologies as well as the collection of sanitary sewage and stormwater drainage.
+New or replacement utility and infrastructure works must be located in these corridors with preference to the paved roadways and sidewalks.